 To apply for either the research seed grant or the data training grant, applicants must submit:

 - A research seed grant cover sheet (.pdf).

 - A project proposal of no more than 3 pages that includes:

 - Information on the external funding sources for which you intend to apply

 - A proposed budget of no more than $40,000

 - Allowable expenses are up to $10,000 in summer salary support per PI as well as funds for research assistants and data acquisition or travel expenses.

-Applications for MDI research grants are due by 11:59 p.m. on Monday, April 11, 2016.
-Applications should be submitted as a single PDF, including the cover sheet, project description, and budget, via email to Jessica Hassanzadeh with “MDI research seed grant” and the primary PI’s last name in the subject line.
+The deadline for these applications is June 30, 2019.
+All applications should be submitted via email as a single PDF, including affiliated cover sheets and project/workshop proposals to MDI with “MDI Research/Data Training Grant Application” and the primary PI’s last name in the subject line.